29th November 2021

 Funding for the Becketwell project includes £8 million in Local Growth Fund investment from the D2N2 Local Enterprise Partnership, the private sector-led partnership of business, local authorities, skills and training providers and community and voluntary services which works to promote economic and jobs growth across Derby, Derbyshire, Nottingham, and Nottinghamshire.

-Your business is unique but the challenges you’ll face in business aren’t, we can help get you through them.
+Your business is unique but the challenges that you face aren’t, with our support, we can help get you through them.

-Our free and impartial support is delivered by experienced and expert business advisers, giving you the right advice at the right time for your business.
+Our impartial business support is delivered by experienced, expert business advisers, giving you the right advice at the right time for your business.